rockbuzz/lara-cw/README.md

 // Define the deployment environment, default: staging CW_ENV=

-// Defines the uri that webhooks will use, default: _deploy CW_DEPLOY_URI=
+// Define the uri that webhooks will use, default: _deploy CW_DEPLOY_URI=

 // Set authentication and repository values